gek64/redl/README.md

 ## QA
 ### Q: Windows Security detect `.exe` as `Trojan:Win32/Wacatac.B!ml`
-A: This application does not contain any malware, backdoors, and advertisements, all released files are build by github actions.
+A: This application does not contain any malware, backdoors, and advertisements, all released files are build by GitHub actions.
 For more information, see https://go.dev/doc/faq#virus

 ## License
 - **GPL-3.0 License**